Synthetixio/synthetix-v3/packages/synthetix-main/docs/index.md

   function adjustCollateralType(address collateralType, address priceFeed, uint256 targetCRatio, uint256 minimumCRatio, bool enabled) external
   ```

-SCCP Adds or Adjusts (can be enabled or re-enabled) a collateral type
+Creates or updates the configuration for given `collateralType`.

+Requirements:

+- `msg.sender` must be the owner of the system.

+Emits a {CollateralConfigured} event.

 ### getCollateralTypes